ssloy/ssloy.github.io/docs/strange/cursed-fire.md

 ??? quote "Screenshot"
     ![](cursed-fire/forum.png)

-My colleague asked the same question I did.
-In response, he was told three times that the <em>define</em> recursion was impossible.
+Someone asked the same question I did.
+In response, he was told three times that the `#define` recursion was impossible.
 Mwahaha!
 Keep in mind that I'm not the smartest person in the room.
 I just found the [right URL](https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms) on Stack Overflow and only tried to sum up what I have learned.